 NOTE: If the original amount of the property frozen is denominated in a currency other than Canadian dollars, then the Canadian dollar equivalent should be reported using the same rate of exchange that was in effect on the date that the property was originally frozen and reported to law enforcement.

-The Report is cumulative.
-Information reported in the previous month must continue to be reported on the OSFI 590 Report for the current month unless the person in whose name the property is identified is no longer subject to the reporting requirements under subsection 7(1) of the Justice for Victims of Corrupt Foreign Officials Act.
-The Positive form report is to be used only where the assets have been frozen AND reported to the RCMP or CSIS.
-As noted, in #9 below, in all other situations, the simplified report (NIL form) should be used.
+Positive Reports are cumulative.
+Information reported must continue to be reported on the OSFI 590 Report once every three months after that unless the person in whose name the property is identified is no longer subject to the reporting requirements under subsection 7(1) of the Justice for Victims of Corrupt Foreign Officials Act.
+The report is to be used only where the assets have been frozen AND reported to the RCMP or CSIS.

 This form is for use by Federally Regulated Financial Institutions only.
 Canadian Financial Institutions that are NOT FRFIs and that are regulated by a provincial regulator (such as a securities commission or a financial services commission) or the Investment Dealers Association (IDA) or the Mutual Funds Dealers Association are requested to use the appropriate reporting form issued by the province or the IDA.